Braves vs. Dodgers Player Props Betting Odds

-Bookmakers have listed player props for Ronald Acuna Jr., Mookie Betts and others when the Atlanta Braves visit the Los Angeles Dodgers at Dodger Stadium on Thursday at 10:10 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Mookie Betts and others are available when the Atlanta Braves visit the Los Angeles Dodgers at Dodger Stadium on Friday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!